-A donation programme will be established aimed at community-based organizations and municipalities so that they can have access to climate finance for the implementation of initiatives or projects designed from a local perspective, promoting innovation and the use of efficient and low-cost technologies.
-This result is complemented by Result 3.1 of Component 3, which aims to strengthen the capacities of Community-Based Organizations (CBOs) and Municipalities on climate change, nature-based adaptation, and comprehensive programme management.
+A donation programme will be established aimed at community-based organizations and municipalities so that they can have access to climate finance for the implementation of initiatives or projects designed from a local perspective, promoting innovation and the use of efficientand low-cost technologies.
+Activities to be financed by the grant program include reforestation or restoration of coastal and adjacent lowland marine ecosystems, fisheries (artisanal fishing, black shell, shrimp, caged fish), community tourism, water harvesting systems for productive activities.
+This result is complemented by Result 3.1 of Component 3, which aims to strengthen the capacities of Community- Based Organizations (CBOs) and Municipalities on climate change, nature-based adaptation, and comprehensive programme management.
 At the same time, actions will be developed to strengthen and operationalize the Climate Change Adaptation Fund (FONAC), a financial instrument promoted by the Ministry of the Environment that will allow the channeling of resources from national and international sources to finance prioritized actions for adaptation to global climate change.
 These actions will include the design and validation of enabling instruments for the operation of FONAC that guarantee its objectivity, transparency, and accountability (Operations Manual, Strategic Plan, Compliance, and Impact Indicators, among other instruments).
 Complementarily, work will be done on the socialization of the concept of microfinance based on ecosystems and adaptation to climate change, for which microfinance entities with an interest in these issues will be identified.
-These entities will work on strengthening their capacities and designing financial instruments for the marine-coastal sector (fishing, sustainable community tourism) in order to facilitate access to credit for this sector, considering climate risks, but also opportunities for its developing.
+These entities will work on strengthening g their capacities and designing financial instruments for the marine-coastal sector (fishing, sustainable community tourism) in order to facilitate access to credit for this sector, considering climate risks, but also opportunities for its developing.